10xdevelopxr/ctf-flask/README.md

 # Homepage for XYZ Technologies
-This is my first project ts XYZ after I joined as a Junior Software Engineer last week.
+This is my first project as XYZ after I joined as a Junior Software Engineer last week.
 I am hoping to use my DevOps knowledge and use proper DevOps principles to build and test this website!

 # Free-to-use